phetsims/qa/documentation/qa-book.md

 * Windows 10
 * Windows 11

-When determining if a OS should have support we look at usage statistics (engaged sessions) for the last 6 months.
+For all platforms except MacOS, when determining if a OS should have support we look at usage statistics (engaged sessions) for the last 6 months.
 If usage is under 1% of users and support for the OS has been dropped by it's parent company we will drop that OS.
 This check should be done shortly after Jan 1st of a new year.

+For MacOS, we drop support if Apple has ended support for the OS version AND a 1 year grace period has elapsed.
+Use https://en.wikipedia.org/wiki/MacOS to determine Apple support.

 ### 1.3: Web Browsers